CredentialCompassJump to FAQ

 Nurse Midwife Licensing in New Jersey

-Review current requirements, exam details, renewal cycle, and salary outlook for nurse midwife in New Jersey, including See board website and board contact links.
+Review current requirements, exam details, renewal cycle, and salary outlook for nurse midwife in New Jersey, including See agency and board contact links.

 Application Fee